victoria-wirf/yoga-focus/README.md

 <b>Benefits of yoga and meditation</b>

-<summary>In the Home section the user can read  about the benefits of practising yoga and meditation where the main goal is to provide facts and information;  the benefits of yoga and mediation by its own, and as a combination for greater health.
+<p>In the Home section the user can read  about the benefits of practising yoga and meditation where the main goal is to provide facts and information;  the benefits of yoga and mediation by its own, and as a combination for greater health.
- Each text section are intentionally made short and concise with relevant key points to inspire the user/reader  to keep the interest and the continuation to explore the website.</summary>
+ Each text section are intentionally made short and concise with relevant key points to inspire the user/reader  to keep the interest and the continuation to explore the website.</p>

-￼